wombleton/gitlaw-nz/acts/H/Human Assisted Reproductive Technology Act 2004.md

     *   (b) that is, or is part of, any assisted reproductive procedure or human reproductive research.

-    (9) Every person commits an offence who contravenes this section and is liable on summary conviction to a fine not exceeding $20,000\.
+    (9) Every person commits an offence who contravenes this section and is liable on conviction to a fine not exceeding $20,000\.

-    Section 10: substituted (with effect on 22 November 2004), on 16 October 2010, by [section 5][125] of the Human Assisted Reproductive Technology (Storage) Amendment Act 2010 (2010 No 117).
+    Section 10: substituted (with effect on 22 November 2004), on 16 October 2010, by [section 5][126] of the Human Assisted Reproductive Technology (Storage) Amendment Act 2010 (2010 No 117).

+    Section 10(9): amended, on 1 July 2013, by [section 413][125] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 10A Ethics committee may approve extensions